Parallel Model Predictive Control for Deterministic Systems: Appendix

-In the appendix, we provide additional problem data and computational details of Examples~\ref{eg:lq_nocon}, \ref{eg:lq}, \ref{eg:l1}, \ref{eg:linf}, \ref{eg:pwa}, and \ref{eg:switch}.
-Parameters used in the examples, as well as the off-line computational procedures are presented.
-We list the existing results that the numerical computations rely on.
-The calculation for $J_i$ in the Examples~\ref{eg:l1} and \ref{eg:linf} are based on results that can be modified from existing work.
-Those conclusions are stated here without proof.
-By applying Prop.~\ref{prop:d_fun_policy}, all functions $J_i$ of Examples~\ref{eg:lq_nocon}, \ref{eg:lq}, \ref{eg:l1}, \ref{eg:linf}, and \ref{eg:pwa} are constructed in form of $V+\delta_S$.
-In view of Prop.~\ref{prop:d_fun_policy} and Corollary~\ref{coro:simplified}, the functions $\hat{J}_i$ in Example~\ref{eg:switch} take the form $V+\delta_S$, and we set $J_i=\Bar{T}_i^{j_i}\hat{J}_i$.
-We also provide a lower bound of $J^*$ obtained via value iteration, which is used in Example~\ref{eg:switch} to demonstrate the suboptimality of the proposed scheme.
-Note that alternative design approaches introduced in \cite{li2022performance} can also be applied here.
+In the appendix, we provide computational details of the functions $J_i$ used in Examples~\ref{eg:lq}, \ref{eg:pwa}, and \ref{eg:switch}.
+Using Prop.~\ref{prop:d_fun_policy}, all functions $J_i$ of the examples are constructed in the form of $V+\delta_S$.
+All these functions are computed offline before the realtime operation starts.
+We also provide a lower bound of $J^*$ obtained via value iteration.
+This bound is used in Example~\ref{eg:switch} to demonstrate the suboptimality of the proposed scheme.
+Note that alternative approaches for computing $J_i$ introduced in \cite{li2023performance} can also be applied here.